LathaSaradha/Grocery_on_Wheels/ReadMe.md

 View -> Tool Windows -> DB Browser.

-Select the " +" symbol and select "mySQL"
+Select the "+" symbol and select "mySQL"

-4. Fill the form with connection name selected earlier in mysql connection.enter username and password.
+4. Fill the form with connection name selected earlier in mysql connection.
+Enter username and password.
 Test the connection to confirm the establishment of the connection.
+Click 'OK' to close the DB setting.

+5. To add the mysqlconnector jar file.

-File -> Project Structure -> Modeules -> Dependencies > "+" Jars or directories
+File -> Project Structure -> Modules -> Dependencies > "+" Jars or directories

 Select the "mysql-connector-java-8.0.20" jar file downloaded from